Some Velvet Sidewalk: Influence

-In the published journals of Kurt Cobain (Journals_(Cobain)), the Nirvana singer/guitarist included Some Velvet Sidewalk in a list with the heading “bands I like.”
+In the published journals of Kurt Cobain (Journals), the Nirvana singer/guitarist included Some Velvet Sidewalk in a list with the heading “bands I like.”

 Later

 Al Larsen continued his musical career with bands such as the Polar Bears, the Evil Tambourines and Melting Igloo.
 In 2005, he released a solo album titled The Hardline According to Danny & the Dinosaur on his own label, Property Is Theft.
 Larsen is now an assistant professor and Coordinator of Creative Media at Champlain College.
 Martin Bernier joined Seattle's the Heroic Trio, which featured Australian ex-pat and future Welcome bassist Jo Klaxton and drummer Lenni Rennals.
 They released one full-length album and one three-song EP on La Push Records.
 Following Bernier's exit from that band he joined Olympia's Bunnyfoot Charm.
 Don Blair went on to play drums in Totfinder along with ex-Sleep Capsule member Russ Klatt.
 He now plays in the experimental Waves.

 The original drummer and founding member, Robert Christie, was killed in a car accident February 2001 along with his wife, Denise and two sons, Ted and John.